juxor/afaq/markdown/secI3.md

 capitalism perverting competition and so are not against competition itself.
-Other anarchists think that whatever gains might accrue from competition (assuming there are, in fact, any) would be more than offset by its negative effects, which are outlined in [section I.1.3](secI1.html#seci13).
+Other anarchists think that whatever gains might accrue from competition (assuming there are, in fact, any) would be more than offset by its negative effects, which are outlined in [section I.1.3](secI1.html#seci13) .
 It is to these anarchists that the question is usually asked.

 Before continuing, we would like to point out that individuals trying to improve their lot in life is not against anarchist principles.
-How could it be? _"Selfish is not a crime,"_ John Most and Emma Goldman noted, _"it only becomes a crime when conditions are such as to give an individual the opportunity to satisfy his selfishness to the detriment of others.
+How could it be?
+Being selfish_ "is not a crime,"_ John Most and Emma Goldman noted, _"it only becomes a crime when conditions are such as to give an individual the opportunity to satisfy his selfishness to the detriment of others.
 In an anarchistic society everyone will seek to satisfy his ego"_ but in order to do so he _"will extend his aid to those who will aid him, and then selfishness